 Load serving entities (LSEs), such as VCE, conduct business within the framework of enterprise risk management (ERM) policies.
 In 2018, VCE established an ERM policy and has been working under this policy since launch (https://valleycleanenergy.org/wp-content/uploads/Reso-2018-006-Adopt-Ent.Risk .Mngmnt.Plcy .pdf).
 In addition, since 85%+ of VCE's budget is related to energy procurement, VCE established several additional policies specifically related to energy risk.
-Examples of these policies are the procurement plan , directives and delegations and the wholesale energy risk management policy with amendment #1.
-The overall business enterprise can have additional risk areas associated with regulatory, reputational, programs, etc., but the focus for CCA's is typically the energy component since that comprises such a significant percentage of it's annual budget.
+Examples of these policies are the procurement plan, directives and delegations and the management policy with amendment #1.
+A Community Choice Aggregator (CCA) overall business enterprise has additional risk areas, including associated with regulatory risk, reputational risk, program risk, among others, but a CCA's risk policies are typically focused on wholesale energy procurement risk since that comprises such a significant percentage of a CCA's annual budget.